 I can do that!

-I knew London had stunning flowers due to the rainy weather.
-What I hadn't expected was to stumble upon foxes, meet squirrels that literally weren't afraid to enter your house or enter a park and see deer grazing, at the reach of my hand.
+I knew London had stunning flowers due to the rainy weather, I just didn’t know HOW stunning.
+What I also hadn’t expected was to stumble upon foxes, meet squirrels that literally weren’t afraid to enter your house or enter a park and see deer grazing, at the reach of my hand.

 This of course made for some unpleasant surprises.
 Like the night I found a GINORMOUS spider just chilling right above my bed.